youssefelkhammal/mimoe-local-devops-agent/README.md

 ## Configuration

-The application does **not** contain a fixed IP address, port, key, or model name.
-It loads `.env` with `python-dotenv`, then `Config.from_environment()` reads these four environment variables:

 | Variable | What to enter | Where to find it |
 | --- | --- | --- |
 | `MIMOE_BASE_URL` | Complete inference base URL | mimOE Studio API dialog |
 | `MIMOE_API_KEY` | API key | mimOE Studio API dialog |
 | `MIMOE_MODEL` | Exact active model identifier | mimOE Studio Model/API view |
 | `MIMOE_TIMEOUT` | Request timeout in seconds | Optional; `60` is a reasonable default |

-These values cannot all be discovered safely in a universal way.
-The program must know the address and key before it can contact mimOE, and a user may have more than one model available.
-For that reason, mimOE Studio's API dialog is the source of truth.

-Two files keep configuration simple and safe:

-- `.env.example` is a public template included in GitHub.
-It contains generic placeholders.
-- `.env` is each user's private local configuration.
-Git ignores it, so it is not uploaded.

-If mimOE and this CLI run on the same computer, `http://localhost:8083/mimik-ai/openai/v1` is the natural URL to try first.
-If mimOE Studio displays another address or port, use the displayed value instead.
-The traceable inference URL can also be used by assigning its complete value to `MIMOE_BASE_URL`; the Python code does not need to change.

 ## Setup